Equaliz*her

 What is needed?

-Skill-sharing / knowledge transfer & mentorships
+Skill-sharing / knowledge transfer and mentorships

-to foster growth and career opportunities
+… to foster growth and career opportunities

 Representation in key industry roles

-to drive systemic change
+… to drive systemic change

-Greater visibility on & off stage
+Greater visibility on and off stage

-to inspire future generations and strengthen role models
+… to inspire future generations and strengthen role models

-Awareness, responsibility & recognition
+Awareness, responsibility and recognition

-to create a more inclusive and equitable industry
+… to create a more inclusive and equitable industry

 How might we …